ideafarm/ipdos/README.md

 (B) Verify that "#define PRODUCTION" is not commented out near the bottom of X:\ideafarm.home.1\precious\domains\com\ideafarm\city\library\dictionary\5adam.51000621.1 .

 (C) If your antivirus program complains or, worse, decides that it is seeing malware, please report this by opening an issue.
-Open Watcom V2 is known to do this with some antivirus programs.
+Open Watcom V2 is known to cause this with some antivirus programs.
 One workaround is to install Open Watcom V2 yourself and then tell your antivirus program to ignore the folder where you installed it.

 (D) The WiX Toolset might complain that a component of Windows that it requires is not installed.
 If this happens, install the component or report the issue.